-Then press each of the keys or key combinations in Table 4.1 and verify the result of the action in the spreadsheet each time
+Press each of the keys or key combinations in Table 4.1 (on page 135) and check out the result of the action in the spreadsheet each time

 Blanking out a cell or cells in the spreadsheet

 The quickest way to blank out a selected cell or cells is to hit the Del(ete) key on the keyboard.
 Let's try this now.